 But isn't Red Velvet the same as chocolate cake with red food coloring?

 Ah ha!
 I have asked myself the same question.
 There isn’t a lot of cocoa in red velvet, and although some chocolate cakes use buttermilk or vinegar to enhance the flavors of the cake itself, it’s the combination of flavors that gives it a little zing, rather then your smooth chocolatey flavors.

 These cupcakes are incredibly easy, and the texture is out of this world.
 You can use this same recipe to make a cake.
-For a 8″ or 9″ cake, double this recipe (except reduce the hot coffee to 3/4 cup, not fulling doubling it) and grease two pans, and sprinkle in cocoa to prevent the cake from sticking.
+For a 8″ or 9″ cake, double this recipe and grease two pans, and sprinkle in cocoa to prevent the cake from sticking.